In celebration of our culture and heritage as Ghanaians

 Call For Submissions

-The Adinkra Poetry Prize invites poetry submissions that respond to [3] of the 200+ existing Adinkra symbols.
+The 2025 Adinkra Poetry Prize invites poetry submissions from Ghanaians living in Ghana and North America that respond to The AYA

 Adinkra symbols are visual representations of Akan proverbs.
 The symbols are indigenous to the Akan people of West Africa.
 In Twi, Adinkra is also a greeting that means farewell.
 Because of the myth associated with the meaning of the word, Adinkra symbols are also popularly known as mourning cloth.
 Akan elders who highly revere their ancestors believe that the symbols serve as a medium of communication through the living and Asamando where the dead go to continue their life journey.